OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :align: center

 If you want to import the network and the vnet has vlan id it will show to you in first place.
-Next step is to assign an Adress Range.
+Next step is to assign an Address Range.
 You can know more about address ranges in the :ref:`Managing Address Ranges <manage_address_ranges>` section.

 First you have to specify the size of the address pool: